 A manager, on the other hand, is someone from outside the company that you hire to manage it.
 When forming an LLC, you can choose whether the day-to-day managerial duties will be handled by members/owners or outside managers.
 If you choose the latter, you will likely need to list your managers’ names on your formation documents.

 Who Needs to File the Articles of Organization?

 Believe it or not, an Articles of Organization is not required for every single business operating in your home state.
 Only limited liability companies require them, so if you’re planning on starting a corporation, partnership, or sole proprietorship instead, you’ll need to look at your state’s unique filing requirements for that specific business type.

 Additionally, if you’re looking to do business in a state other than the one where you formed your LLC, you’ll need to foreign qualify it instead, which requires a different form.
 Read through our extensive guide on foreign LLCs for more information.

 How Are the Articles of Organization Prepared?

-- IncFile – $49: IncFile is always a top option for LLC formations.
-Their low price point is paired with a full year of registered agent service, and their customer feedback is fantastic, with a high volume of reviews and very high average rating scores.
+- IncFile – $0: Reliable, fast, and free – IncFile is a good LLC formation service on multiple fronts.
+Their low price point doesn’t mean lower quality service.
+In fact, you get quite a bit, including a full year of registered agent service and premium customer support.
+IncFile’s customer feedback is excellent, with a high volume of reviews and impressive average rating scores.

 How Much Does It Cost to File My Articles of Organization?